Want to lose weight? Join the crowd. These six diets are the rage right now. But will you shed good health along with pounds?

 Get the scoop from Chelsea Johnson, MS, RD, LD, CBC, Clinical Outpatient Dietitian/Bariatric Dietitian at Memorial Hermann Memorial City Medical Center.

 “We’re not all alike, so our bodies react differently,” she says.
 “That’s one reason so many diets are out there.
 Ultimately, you need to avoid extremes and do what makes you feel good and improves your overall health.”

-PROS: This plan can kick-start weight loss, which is why it regains popularity at the start of a new year and often evaporates with the fading resolutions which propelled it.
+Pros: This plan can kick-start weight loss, which is why it regains popularity in January and often evaporates with the fading resolutions which propelled it.
 Pre-made Whole 30 meals at Whole Foods, Snap Kitchen and elsewhere make it easier to follow.

 Extreme low-carb diets can cause an electrolyte-imbalance, which may raise risk of irregular heartbeats, called atrial fibrillation (AFib), recent research suggests.
 AFib, in turn, can cause blood clots to form in the heart and potentially lead to stroke.